microsoft/TypeScript-Handbook/pages/Module Resolution.md

 > This section assumes some basic knowledge about modules.
 Please see the [Modules](./Modules.md) documentation for more information.

-*Module resolution* is the process the compiler takes to figure out exactly what an import refers to.
+*Module resolution* is the process the compiler uses to figure out what an import refers to.
 Consider an import statement like `import { a } from "moduleA"`;
 in order to check any use of `a`, the compiler needs to know exactly what it represents, and will need to check its definition `moduleA`.

-At this point, the compiler will ask itself "what's the shape of `moduleA`?"
+At this point, the compiler will ask "what's the shape of `moduleA`?"
-While this sounds straightforward, `moduleA` could be defined in one of your own a `.ts`/`.tsx` files, or in a `.d.ts` that your code depends on.
+While this sounds straightforward, `moduleA` could be defined in one of your own `.ts`/`.tsx` files, or in a `.d.ts` that your code depends on.

 First, the compiler will try to locate a file that represents the imported module.
 To do so the compiler follows one of two different strategies: [Classic](#classic) or [Node](#node).